Does Insurance Cover Tornado Damage?

 Preparing for Tornadoes

 You can’t fully protect yourself from tornado damage if it passes through your area.
-But you can prepare for tornadoes and reduce the damage it causes when it hits.
+But you can prepare for tornadoes and reduce the damage they cause when they hit.

 Here are some tips to prepare your house for tornadoes: